Neotron-Compute/Neotron-Baseboard-100/README.md

 Why not design and build your own expansion card?
 You could try designing:

 * A dual Atari/SEGA 9-pin Joypad Interface
+* An Ethernet card, e.g. with an ENC28J60 SPI/Ethernet interface IC
 * A Mikro Eletronika Click adaptor, allow many of the range of [Click board](https://www.mikroe.com/click) to be fitted
 * A Wi-Fi/Bluetooth card, using an Espressif ESP32
 * A second processor card - perhaps with a RISC-V microcontroller, or classic Zilog Z80